 The term API economy refers to the opportunities associated with productizing the exposure of your business functions mostly developed as microservices through APIs.
 Consider that your API is a consumable product, and an insurer should market and position their products correctly for maximum profit.

-Traditionally, APIs allow different software applications to communicate and offer services to one another.
-Earlier, software products would expose highly technical services to each other that wouldn’t make sense to businesspeople.
-As API technology became more standardized and software applications evolved to work with each other across the internet, insurers began using APIs to offer business services in software form.
-This was perhaps the biggest leap forward in creating the API economy.

 For insurers embarking on the digital transformation journey it is imperative to offer a richer set of data-driven, customer-facing services, enabled by a customer-centric approach of doing business or risk of being marginalized.
 Below are some of the key areas an insurer should focus to define the overall digital and API strategy -